MW-DC/serverless-hackathon/README.md

 I'm sure, we can do something with the results. there are a few options

 ## Preparation
-* we need access for AWS, Azure, GKE
+* we need access for AWS, Azure, GCP
 * Definition of requirements, e.g. 10 functions that should have an independent lifecycle, but can be controlled together etc.